dentarg/auth0-blog/_posts/2016-11-15-a-rundown-of-es6-features.markdown

 An `async` function is simply a promise.
 Outside other `async` functions, you are required to follow the `Promise` API.
 That is it! `Async`/`await` take the power of promises and make them much more readable.
 And readable is always better: better for code, and better for you and future coders.

 ### Single Intruction Multiple Data (SIMD)
 As JavaScript gets used for more and more purposes, it becomes evident how access to certain hardware operations can make things more efficient.
 Single instruction multiple data (SIMD) instructions are a series of hardware operations that work on multiple elements of data at the same time.
-Certain operations can be speed up greatly when access to these instructions is available.
+Certain operations can be sped up greatly when access to these instructions is available.
 They are of particular use in image, audio and cryptographic operations, all areas where JavaScript has started to be used.

 ```javascript
 const a = SIMD.Float32x4(1, 2, 3, 4);